hautahi/IM_RIS/markdown/IM_RIS.md

 <!---
 layout: post
-title: Influence Maximization in Python - Reverse Influence Sampling
+title: Reverse Influence Sampling for Influence Maximization
-mathjax: true
 tags:
 - Python
 - Network Analysis
 --->

-<center> <h1>Influence Maximization in Python - Reverse Influence Sampling</h1> </center>
+<center> <h1>Reverse Influence Sampling for Influence Maximization</h1> </center>

 The influence maximization (IM) problem seeks a set of seed nodes in a network to maximize the expected number of nodes activated via an influence cascade initiated at that seed set.
 A [previous post](http://hautahi.com/im_greedycelf) compared two IM algorithms - the Greedy algorithm of [Kempe et al. (2003)](https://www.cs.cornell.edu/home/kleinber/kdd03-inf.pdf) and the CELF algorithm of [Leskovec et al. (2007)](https://www.cs.cmu.edu/~jure/pubs/detect-kdd07.pdf).
-For years, CELF (and its modified CELF++ version by [Goyal et al. 2011](https://www.cs.ubc.ca/~goyal/research/celf++.pdf)) represented the fastest theoretically guaranteed IM algorithms, and the subsequent literature focussed largely on improving computational efficiency through the use of heuristics that sacrificed theoretical guarantees in favor of speed.
-More recently, however, a new approach to the problem - known as *Reverse Influence Sampling* (RIS) - has emerged which is both fast and theoretically guaranteed, and is now one of the state-of-the-art in IM methods.
+For years, CELF (and its modified CELF++ version by [Goyal et al. 2011](https://www.cs.ubc.ca/~goyal/research/celf++.pdf)) represented the fastest theoretically guaranteed IM algorithms, and the subsequent literature focussed largely on improving computational efficiency with heuristics that sacrificed theoretical guarantees in favor of speed.
+More recently, however, a new approach to the problem - *Reverse Influence Sampling* (RIS) - has emerged which is both fast and theoretically guaranteed, and is now one of the state-of-the-art in IM methods.
 This post walks through an implementation of the RIS algorithm in Python and compares its solutions and computational speed to the CELF algorithm from the [previous post](https://hautahi.com/im_greedycelf).

 ## The Reverse Influence Sampling Algorithm